The stage is bare save for a simple desk with a glass of water on it and a wooden chair.

 The play jumps back and forth in time, but Younggren, and Barclay Goldsmith’s deft direction, never let things get jumbled.

 David is a callous fellow, dismissing relationships with barely a nod.
 He is hard, lacking empathy and much insight.
-It is no wonder; as a teen he had followed his crush, Mary, to Rwanda.
-The country was beautiful; he was in love.
+But he loved once: As a teen he had followed his crush, Mary, to Rwanda, a country with staggering beauty.

 “And then one morning, a dead body comes floating by,” he says.
 “At first, we think it’s an accident.
 We’ve never seen a dead body before.
 But then they keep coming.”